lutzhamel/CSC310/README.md

 Colab Notebooks, PDF Presentations, and videos for the CSC 310 "Programming for Data Science" course at the University of Rhode Island.

-For readable and interactive content please go to the [GitHub Pages](https://lutzhamel.github.io/CSC310/). where you can click on the Cola
+For readable and interactive content please go to the [CSC310 GitHub Pages](https://lutzhamel.github.io/CSC310/).

 ## License